-The government has not moved on Big Agra like it did on the tobacco industry.
+The government has not moved on Big Agra like it did in the tobacco industry.
 So you are on your own.
 It's up to you to study the facts and protect yourself and your friends and family by treating sugar as the menace that it is.

 When most people arrive at the awareness of sugar's harmful effects, they resolve to stop adding sugar to cereal or drinks, avoid processed carbohydrates and high glycemic foods, eat more natural, whole foods, and cease to be fooled by “fat-free' labels.
 So far, so good.

 The actions mentioned above are the second phase.

-But in addition to these steps, you need to become an armchair chemist, and learn the ‘other’ names for sugar: cane juice, caramel, corn syrup, dextrose, fruit juice (and concentrate), glucose, high fructose corn syrup, invert sugar, lactose, malt syrup, maltodextrin, maltose, mannitol, molasses, raw sugar, refiner's syrup, sorbitol, sorghum syrup, sucrose, and yellow sugar.
+But in addition to these steps, you need to become an armchair chemist, and learn the other names for sugar: cane juice, caramel, corn syrup, dextrose, fruit juice (and concentrate), glucose, high fructose corn syrup, invert sugar, lactose, malt syrup, maltodextrin, maltose, mannitol, molasses, raw sugar, refiner's syrup, sorbitol, sorghum syrup, sucrose, and yellow sugar.

 This list is extensive and impressive, to say the least.
 To make things easier, let's take a look at some real-life, food-on-the-shelf examples of the insidious nature of hidden sugars:

 - Granola bars.
 These are marketed as a healthy snack.
 Regrettably, most granola bars are anything but healthy.
 Many of them are loaded with sugars and other ingredients that are designed to make you crave more of them.
 Worse, many of them are encased in chocolate or sugar-laden yogurt.
-Granola is great, so please don't “throw out the baby with the bathwater.”
+Granola is excellent, so please don't “throw out the baby with the bathwater.”
 Just buy loose granola, which is found in cereal boxes, and eat it directly.
 This will reduce your sugar consumption significantly.

 - Yogurt.
 Yogurt, like granola bars, is promoted as a health food, and it is an excellent source of protein and calcium.
 The problem?
 It is all-too-often sweetened to make it more appetizing to the average consumer, who will buy more of it, thinking that they are eating correctly.
 They are conveniently ignoring the fact that an eight-ounce cup of low-fat yogurt may contain more than thirty grams of sugar...a full 1/3rd of a woman's daily requirement.
 This is equivalent to devouring eight ounces of ice cream!
 The takeaway here is to read labels and look for low-sugar or naturally flavored yogurt.
-Another plan is to buy plain yogurt and add your own sweeteners like fruit and cinnamon.
+Another plan is to buy plain yogurt and add sweeteners like fruit and cinnamon.

 - Packaged oatmeal.
 This draws a lot of people in since everyone knows that oatmeal lowers cholesterol.
 And that's true...oatmeal does indeed lower cholesterol and delivers many other health benefits.
-But that stuff in the convenient package may contain as much as fifteen grams of sugar in one small package…and most people don't eat just one.
+But that stuff in the convenient package may contain as much as fifteen grams of sugar in one small bag...and most people don't eat just one.
 Again, the solution is simple.
-Buy plain oatmeal, take an extra few minutes to cook it, then add your own sweeteners like fresh fruit and cinnamon.
+Buy plain oatmeal, take an extra few minutes to cook it, then add sweeteners like fresh fruit and cinnamon.
 Problem solved!

 - Salad dressing.
 Here is another wolf in sheep's clothing.
 For many people, salad dressing is the last thing they would associate with sugar.
 But read the labels.
 Some dressings contain seven grams of sugar in just two ounces of dressing.
 A good rule of thumb is to look at salad dressing as an opportunity to add healthy fats to your meal.
 Olive oil and red wine vinegar are highly recommended.

 - Breakfast cereal.
 Breakfast cereals are close to being “public enemy number one” in delivering hidden sugar.
 Here's why: most of us are well aware that so-called “kids cereals” are loaded with sugar.
 The problem here is that many of the cereals that are labeled “heart-friendly,” or packed with bran to promote regularity or many other health benefits, are also loaded with hidden sugar.
-Many brans, corn, and oat cereals have ten, twenty, or even more grams of sugar per cup.
+Many bran, corn, and oat cereals have ten, twenty, or even more grams of sugar per cup.
 The solution?
 Read labels, and look for fortified cereals that are full of fiber and complex carbs without the sugar.

 - Energy drinks and sports drinks.
 Another trap for the unsuspecting.
 Energy drinks are promoted to crank up your energy levels before work, or especially before a workout.
-Sports drinks, on the other hand, are encouraged to replenish your body with electrodes after a grueling workout.
+Sports drinks, on the other hand, are encouraged to replenish your body with electrolytes after a grueling workout.
 The problem?
 Like everything else mentioned so far, they are not what they appear to be.
 Energy drinks are loaded with sugar, as much as 25 grams in a small can.
-Many sports drink contain high fructose corn syrup, so enough about them.
-For the most part, good nutrition, along with B-complex and Vitamin C supplements combined with water get the job done.
+Many sports drinks contain high fructose corn syrup, so enough about them.
+For the most part, proper nutrition, along with B-complex and Vitamin C supplements combined with water get the job done.

 - Packaged fruits.
 The list of foods that contain hidden sugar just keeps on growing.
 Canned fruit is loaded with excess sugar.
 The so-called light syrup isn't so light after all, and this alone dramatically raises the sugar content of canned fruit.
-If you must eat can fruit, at least drain the syrup, which will cut the sugar content by more than half.
-But a better plan is to shun can fruit altogether.
+If you must eat canned fruit, at least drain the syrup, which will cut the sugar content by more than half.
+But a better plan is to shun canned fruit altogether.
 Just buy your fruits fresh from the store, and enjoy them before they go bad.
 Or if not fresh, frozen fruits are an acceptable alternative.
 Frozen fruits are frozen immediately after harvest, which preserves their high nutritional value.
 In fact, they may at times be even more nutritionally dense than their fresh counterparts.

 - Dried fruit.
-This has a special allure for hikers and campers, and why not?
+This has a unique allure for hikers and campers, and why not?
 It comes in a convenient package, lightweight and easy to take along.
 But once again, hidden sugars have raised their ugly heads.
 The dehydration process means that there is more sugar per ounce in the product.
 For example, half an ounce of raisins contains ten more grams of sugar than eight ounces of grapes.
 Choose wisely.

 - Ketchup.
 One of America's favorite condiments contains four grams of sugar in a single tablespoon.
-Limit ketchup consumption, and consider switching to other condiments such as mustard, which contains far less sugar than ketchup.
+Limit ketchup consumption, and consider switching to other condiments such as mustard, which includes far less sugar than ketchup.

 As you can see, protecting yourself from the health dangers of hidden sugars is indeed a full-time endeavor.

-But it is possible.
 Stay vigilant, read labels, and try to make as many changes as possible to both maintain good health and not sacrifice the tastes and flavors that make eating such a delight.